Woodworthia "Southern Alps"

 Found both solitary and communally, in population groups of up to a dozen or more.

-Orange mites typically found on approximately a third of individuals.
-Ticks rarely sighted.
+Orange mites are typically found on approximately a third of individuals.
+Ticks are rarely sighted.

 Southern Alps geckos are members of the 'common gecko' complex, a group of closely related species which are regionally distributed throughout New Zealand.
 Historically, most of these were considered a single highly-variable species - Hoplodactylus maculatus (the so called 'common gecko').
 The 'common gecko' has now been separated into over ten different species.

-The Southern Alps gecko sits within the Southern clade of the Woodworthia complex, with the kōrero gecko (Woodworthia "Otago/Southland large") being its closest relative within the group.
+The Southern Alps gecko, along with its sister taxa the greywacke gecko sit within the Southern clade of the Woodworthia complex, with the kōrero gecko (Woodworthia "Otago/Southland large") being their closest relative within the group.

 Hitchmough, R.A., Barr, B., Lettink, M., Monks, J., Reardon, J., Tocher, M., van Winkel, D., Rolfe, J. (2016).
 Conservation status of New Zealand reptiles, 2015; New Zealand threat classification series 17.
 Wellington: New Zealand Department of Conservation.